 It was my success earlier this summer at the Ute 100, if “success” can be used to describe an incredibly long and difficult weekend traversing the mountainous terrain of Utah, that left me wondering what it would be like to do a less strenuous 100 mile event!
-Almost a month after the Ute, I had been up in the Sierra with Dan where I realized I still wasn’t recovered from that event.
-The 100 mile fatigue was a deep fatigue.
+Almost a month after the Ute, I had been up in the Sierra with Dan where I realized I still wasn’t recovered from the Ute.
+The 100 mile fatigue is a deep fatigue.
 I wondered though, if I could be ready by late October for the Jalloween party, and if so, how much of a course like the Javelina Jundred could I actually run.
 Let’s be honest, this event also looked like what I imagine burning man would be if everyone just put on some running shoes – and that’s an intriguing thought.
 I went, I saw, and I learned some things, including that I can in fact run a long way, and that the typical Javelina runner really doesn’t mind if you have removed the ass section of your shorts.
 Also, real tarantulas are a thing, as are fake rattlesnakes.
 Oh, what a time!

 The Race Report

 Fountain Hills is a nice and tidy little city.
-Almost too tidy, I was thinking “y’all sure you want a bunch of dirtbag trailrunners up in this joint?!”, but as it turned out, they did indeed want us up in their business, literally.
+Almost too tidy, I was thinking “y’all sure you want a bunch of dirtbag trailrunners up in this joint?!”
+As it turned out, they did indeed want us up in their business, literally.
 Everyone in town seemed happy to have the business that the race draws in.
 We felt welcome.
 The Comfort Inn made a good first night’s home after the long drive from California, and gave everyone a little reprieve from the confines of the Jucy Van.

 It’s always good to see good people, and we had not hung out since our excursion to Evolution Basin, where he proclaimed I had put him through training for the Barkley.
 Good times.
-There were a handful of elite runners around, the Usual Suspects representing Hoka were there, Jurek was out there, Catra, etc… but JV is the unsung hero.
+There were a handful of elite runners around, the Usual Suspects representing Hoka were there, Scott Jurek was out there, Pat Reagan, Catra Corbett, etc… but JV is the unsung hero.
 I’m happy to call this guy a friend and someone I have been with on most of my “why are we doing this again?!” adventures.
 There are not many folks around who have surpassed 150 Ultra finishes, and countless self supported jaunts.
 I imagine that those few who have, must share the same charisma and good nature as JV.
+After a quick chat we both resumed our pre-race traditions.
 My energy was building.
 The sun was going down, bedtime arrived, then the music started around 5:00 AM on Saturday…

 JV was sitting on the podium.
 Fire dancers were running around, half naked, I mean most of the runners were half naked, or in some kind of costumes.
-Don’t ultra’s kind of seem like costume parties already?
-A bunch of tattooed and pierced up denizens, wearing the most outrageous stuff, then we all go run really hard for hours and hours.
+Ultra’s seem like costume parties as it is – a bunch of (often tattooed and pierced up) denizens, wearing the most outrageous stuff, all go run really hard for hours and hours.
 So in some ways this was just another day on the farm, except bigger, brighter, and way more radical.
 Pretty typical of ultra distance events also is that the field is really diverse and you can count on spending a day among some of the best people who have all coalesced to share this moment.
 Sandra looked a little nervous, the kids didn’t know what to make of it and I was calm on the outside, but inside… very, very stoked and ready to run!

 Sandra and the kids decorated our crewing spot with Halloween lights, and set me up with a Red Bull and my first caffeine of the day as I went out for loop 4 into the dark.
 I was feeling AMPED!
-Several runners were commenting that I was “flying” and “dood, where’d you come from?!”.
+Several runners were commenting “you’re flying” and “dood, where’d you come from?!”.
 It felt good.
 I was flying, I was running uphill at a sub-9 minute pace, 70+ miles into the race, and feeling good.
 For me that equates to flying!
-When I hit the downhill at Jackass Junction, I felt it though, the caffeine was wearing off (I took more of course).
+When I hit the downhill at Jackass Junction, I felt it though, the caffeine begin to wear off, so keeping a steady intake was key for me from that point on.
 JV was there at the aid station, on his third 100k loop, contemplating the disco.
 I sat with him for a few.
-We talked about his summer of insanity tour, or whatever the hell it’s going to be called, and how he had until 12:00 the next day to finish his race.
-It was maybe 10:00 PM.
+We talked about his summer of insanity tour, or whatever the hell it was going to be called.
+He mulled over the remainder of his race, “I ‘ve got until noon tomorrow to finish,” he tells me, with about 10 miles to go.
+It was maybe 10:00 PM at that moment.
 Hahaha… what a character.

 Rose and Thorn